Mia06-coder/alx-fe-capstone/travel-planner/README.md

 - **Tabs Navigation**
   Switch between **Flights**, **Hotels**, and **Attractions** sections (UI only, functionality coming soon).

-### ⚠️ Note

-Currently, the page is **not functional** — form submissions and tab content switching will be implemented in future iterations.

 ## Routing & Project Structure

 ### Routing